Search

 Introduction to environmental monitoring

 This page provides an introduction to environmental monitoring.
-It outlines how monitoring supports the care of museum collections, what should be monitored, how to track environmental conditions, and how to use this information to manage risks, improve building performance, and support sustainable decision-making.
+It covers how monitoring supports the care of museum collections, what should be monitored, how to track environmental conditions, and how to use this information to manage risks, improve building performance, and support sustainable decision-making.
 More detailed guidance on collections care, preventative conservation, and specialist materials is available throughout this wider advice topic.

 Introduction